 You must then manually cock this marker.
 With your finger off the trigger, grasp the handle under the barrel and move it back toward the rear of the marker.
 Pulling the pump rearward forces the pump arm back.
 The pump arm is attached to the back block, which moves the bolt and the cocking rod back as well.
 The bolt, when it clears the chamber, allows another paintball to fall into the chamber of the marker.

-Marker being pumped - hammer and bolt traveling to the rear - ball ready to drop in breach.

-The ball is temporarily held in place by the ball detents installed in your Series 6 marker (they are hidden under the little caps on the side of your marker that say S6).
+The ball is temporarily held in place by the detent or detents installed in your CCM marker (on the S6P they are hidden under the little caps on the side of your marker that say S6).
 When the cocking rod (attached to the hammer) allows the hammer to clear the sear, the sear will catch (with a click).
+At this point, move the pump forward (away from the rear of the marker).
+This will move the bolt forward, which will push the ball past the detents and into the breach / barrel of the marker.